 You can use the operations construct to configure Citrix ADM analytics to collect AppFlow records on all or some of the traffic transactions handled by any virtual server component that is part of a StyleBook.
 You can also use this construct to configure alarms to get insight into the traffic managed by the virtual server.

 The following example shows an operations section of a StyleBook:

 The attributes in the alarms section are used to set thresholds to generate alarms and send notifications on the virtual server identified by the target property.
-In the above example, the email-profile and sms-profile properties are used to specify where the notifications should be sent.
+In the above example, the email-profile and SMS-profile properties are used to specify where the notifications has to be sent.
 The rules section defines the thresholds.
 For example, if the total requests handled by the virtual server are greater than 25 and for a period defined by the user, an alarm is set and notification is sent.
-The "period-unit" specifies how frequently an alarm is triggered.
+The “period-unit” specifies how frequently an alarm is triggered.
 It can take the value of the day, hour, or weekly.

 You can use the following operators when comparing the metric value to the threshold value:

 Note that StyleBooks use API names for the metrics and not the names displayed on the Citrix ADM analytics GUI.

 To learn how to view and analyze data collected on virtual servers that were created as part of a configuration pack, see the Citrix ADM analytics documentation.